MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 - Consumption is reset the first of each month.
 When agents, agent flows, apps, or flows run AI Builder features they use Copilot Credits.
 A billing rate table shows how many Copilot Credits each action consumes.
 - Similarly, AI Builder credits are used when AI Builder actions occur in apps and flows, and these AI Builder credits are available.
 A billing rate table shows how many AI Builder credits each action consumes.

+Agents and agent flows only consume Copilot Credits.
+AI Builder features in apps and flows first try to consume AI Builder credits, then, if absent or exhausted, they try to consume Copilot Credits.

 ### Monitoring